The rebuilding of Christchurch continues apace.

 Barry and Angela have plenty of maps and can show you exactly where the premier Christchurch activities are.

 In the heart of the city, you will find the Cultural Precinct - home to the Canterbury Museum and Botanic Gardens.
 Many coach and bus tours operate from here.
 The river Avon runs throughout the city as well as within the Botanical Gardens and punting is a leisurely pastime.

-Alongside is the Arts Centre - what was the old University, it is here that you will find the i-Site tourist information centre and across the road is the Christchurch Art Gallery.
+Opposite the Gardens and Museum is the Arts Centre - what was the old University, it is here that you will find the i-Site tourist information centre.
+Across the road is the Christchurch Art Gallery.